cristiandonosoc/cristiandonosoc.github.io/content/posts/neovim/some_neovim_setup_notes.md

 ---

 I have been using Vim for over a decade now.
-Using Vim bindings is second-nature to me now and I refuse to program on an editor/tool that does not have Vim bindings.
+Using Vim bindings is second-nature to me now and I _refuse_ to program on an editor/tool that does not have Vim bindings.
 I also get grumpy when the Vim emulation on those tools doesn't work quite right.
-For the most part they do OK with the bindings, but most fail miserably with more advanced stuff such as Macros.
+For the most part they do OK with the bindings, but most fail miserably with more advanced stuff such as macros.
 Rider, I'm looking at you.

 But throughout those times, I have used a relative vanilla Vim config.
 Like everyone else, I had a .vimrc that I have accumulated over time, building some idiosyncrasies along the way.
 Some things